spacetelescope/jwst/docs/jwst/associations/level3_asn_technical.rst

   * ``science`` *required*

-    The primary science expsoures.
+    The primary science exposures.
 There is usually more than one since Level3 calibration involves combining multiple science exposures.
 However, at least one exposure in an association needs to be ``science``.